ZecHub/zechub/site/zcashecosystem/cypherpunkzero.md

 The story was inspired by Zcash and Halo cryptography.
 The creative work is a collaborative effort between ECC, Stranger World, Might Jaxx and select ecosystem partners.

-The creative work has most notably focused on an [NFT series](https://opensea.io/collection/cypherpunk-zero), but a [proglogue comic](https://halo.electriccoin.co/#view-prologue) and [collectible toy](https://mightyjaxx.com/products/cypherpunk-zero) have also been released.
+The creative work has most notably focused on an [NFT series](https://opensea.io/collection/cypherpunk-zero), but a [prologue comic](https://halo.electriccoin.co/#view-prologue) and [collectible toy](https://mightyjaxx.com/products/cypherpunk-zero) have also been released.

 The NFT community, mostly active on Twitter, has even created a [decentralized organization (DAO)](https://twitter.com/TakeshiBrock/status/1542580406570164225) to organize and complete projects supporting the campaign, and the broader Zcash community.